Beyfortus® logo

-Beyfortus® (nirsevimab-alip) 50 mg and 100 mg injection is a single dose timed to the RSV season for the vast majority of infants¹
+Beyfortus® (nirsevimab-alip) 50 mg and 100 mg Injection is a single dose timed to the respiratory syncytial virus (RSV) season for the vast majority of infants1

 - 1 x 200 mg dose administered as 2 IM injections (2 x 100 mg)

-Due to variability in RSV seasonality, there are regional considerations for Beyfortus administration³
+Due to variability in RSV seasonality, there are regional considerations for Beyfortus administration5

 • Because the timing of the onset, peak, and decline of RSV activity might vary geographically, providers can adjust administration schedules based on local epidemiology